prominenceai/deepstream-services-library/docs/api-sink.md

 * `name` - [in] unique name of the Encode Sink to query.
 * `codec` - [out] current codec in use, one of the [Codec Types](#codec-types) defined above.
 * `bitrate` - [out] current bit rate at which to code the video.
-* `interval` - [out] current frame interval at which to code the video.
+* `interval` - [out] current frame interval at which to encode the video.
 0 equals code every frame

 **Returns**
 * `DSL_RESULT_SUCCESS` on successful query.
 One of the [Return Values](#return-values) defined above on failure.